Transcript: Postgraduate study in Global Sustainable Development

 Hello and thank you for your interest in our postgraduate programmes in Global Sustainable Development (GSD) at the University of Warwick.
-My name is Dr Mandy Sadan and I’m Co-Director of Graduate Programmes in GSD.
+My name is Professor Mandy Sadan and I’m Co-Director of Graduate Programmes in GSD.
 This is a short information video to give you some background about the new programmes that we’re launching in September 2021.
 Applications for the programmes are now open, but if you’d like more information please contact us or you might also like to participate in one of our postgraduate live chat sessions.

 In GSD we have a very collaborative and engaged team working to support the development of our new postgraduate programmes.
 We’ve got outstanding academics, but also outstanding and dedicated administrative support staff, including our own Employability and Placement Manager.
 This helps to ensure that all aspects of the programmes will work successfully and in tandem.
 Please do look at our personal web pages for more information about the main team, as well as the profiles of the academics who you’ll be working with.